JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-A-Night-of-One-Act-Plays.md

 crew:
 orchestra:
 genres:
-Description: "In *I Have 20 Questions and 19 Are About the Weather*, two step-brothers grapple with their pasts after their car breaks down on a mountainside, and then in *Hunger* a princess and a siren discover what love truly means to them."
+description: "In *I Have 20 Questions and 19 Are About the Weather*, two step-brothers grapple with their pasts after their car breaks down on a mountainside, and then in *Hunger* a princess and a siren discover what love truly means to them."
 ---
 *I Have 20 Questions and 19 Are About the Weather*, written by Mac Anderson, follows the story of two step-brothers, Wes and Matty, whose road trip through New Mexico gets unexpectedly interrupted as their car breaks down on a mountainside.
 Stranded without a solution, the brothers must handle strange passersby and even stranger weather patterns, all while grappling with their own differences – and the pasts they refuse to let go of.